wishonia/wishonia/README.md

 Some tasks may contribute to multiple solutions, so it's important to link tasks to multiple solutions so that they are not duplicated and that costs are shared across solutions.

 ## Step 6.
-Create Prizes
+Create Prizes and Incentives

 Offer rewards for completing tasks to incentivize the completion of tasks.
+This not only motivates individuals or AI agents to undertake and complete tasks but also promotes cost-sharing between multiple organizations.
+By doing so, we can prevent wasteful duplication of effort and resources, as multiple organizations can contribute to the reward pool for tasks that align with their objectives.

 Possible ways to decide on the amount of the prize include:

-- **Bidding:** People bid on the tasks by submitting the amount they would be willing to accept to complete the task
+- **Bidding:** People or AI agents bid on the tasks by submitting the amount they would be willing to accept to complete the task.
+This creates a competitive environment that can lead to more efficient task completion.
-- **AI Prediction Markets:** Use AI to predict the cost of completing the task and offer a prize that is slightly higher than the predicted cost
+- **AI Prediction Markets:** Use AI to predict the cost of completing the task and offer a prize that is slightly higher than the predicted cost.
+This ensures that the task is attractive enough to be undertaken, while also keeping costs under control.

 ## Step 6.
 Evaluate Submissions